pavleenkaur/Machine-Learning-Algorthims/README.md

-# Machine-Learning-Algorthims
+# Machine Learning Algorthims
-Codes for popular algorithms from scratch
+Codes for a few popular ML algorithms from scratch.

 Inspiration from the popular <a href="https://github.com/pavleenkaur/Machine-Learning-Algorthims"/>Machine Learning Course by Andrew Ng</a>